kubernetes/website/docs/admin/admission-controllers.md

 ## What does each admission controller do?

-### AlwaysAdmit
+### AlwaysAdmit (DEPRECATED)

 Use this admission controller by itself to pass-through all requests.
+AlwaysAdmit is DEPRECATED as no real meaning.

 ### AlwaysPullImages